sebapersson/petab_sciml/docs/src/format.md

 ## Condition Table

-In the PEtab SciML extension, the condition table is extended to specify how neural network outputs and, if necessary, inputs are assigned.
-Two new `operatorType` values are introduced to support this functionality.
-Similar to the the PEtab format for differentiable/algebraic targets, these `operatorType` values mean:
+In the PEtab SciML extension, the condition table is expanded to specify how neural network outputs—and, if necessary, inputs—are assigned.
+Additionally, a new `operatorType` called `setParameter` is introduced to support inserting neural networks into the ODE right-hand side (RHS).
+Repeating parts of the PEtab v2 standard, the three key `operatorType` values for this extension are:

-1. **setNetRate**: Assigns the rate of a species to a neural network output.
-Here, `targetValue` must be a neural network output and `targetId` must be a model specie.
+1. **setRate**: Assigns the rate of a species to a neural network output.
+Here, `targetValue` must be a neural network output, and `targetId` must be a model species.
-2. **setNetAssignment**: Assigns the input or output of a neural network in the ODE right-hand side (RHS) or the input in the observable formula.
+2. **setAssignment**: Assigns the input of a neural network in the ODE RHS or the input in the observable formula.
+Note, neural network inputs are treated as algebraic targets.
-   - Input Case: `targetId` is a neural network input, and `targetValue` can be any valid PEtab math expression that references model variables.
-   - Output Case: `targetId` is a non-estimated ODE model parameter, and `targetValue` is a neural network output.
-This is used to assign a neural network output in the ODE model RHS.
+3. **setParameter**: Assigns the value of a model parameter to a neural network output.
+Here, `targetValue` must be a neural network output.

 !!! warn "Model structure altering conditions"
-    When `setNetRate` or `setNetAssignment` are used, during model import the generated model structure or observable formula is altered, basically a neural-network is inserted into the generated functions.
-Therefore, as unique model structures per condition are not supported in most PEtab tools, the same `setNetAssignment` or `setNetRate` assignment must be set per condition.
+    When `setRate` or `setParameter` are used, during model import the generated model structure or observable formula is altered, basically a neural-network is inserted into the generated functions.
+Therefore, as unique model structures per condition are not supported in most PEtab tools, the same `setAssignment` or `setRate` assignment must be set per condition.

+### `operatorType` Defines Hybrid Model Type

+The condition table and mapping table together specify where a neural network model is located in a PEtab SciML problem.
+In particular:

+- If all inputs use `setAssignment` and all outputs use either `setRate` or `setParameter`, the neural network appears in the ODE RHS.
+- If all inputs use `setAssignment` and no outputs appear in the condition table, the neural network is part of the observable formula (note that the output variable must be referenced in the observable table).
+- If no inputs use `setAssignment` and all outputs use either `setValue` or `setInitial`, the neural network sets model parameters or initial values before the simulation.

+All other combinations are disallowed because they generally do not make sense in a PEtab context.
+For example, if inputs use `setAssignment` and outputs use `setValue`, then parameter values prior to simulation would be set by an assignment rule derived from model equations, which is not allowed in PEtab because assignment rules might be time-dependent.
+Furthermore, if a parameter is to be assigned via a rule, it should already be incorporated into the model.
+The `petab_sciml` library provides a linter to ensure no disallowed combination is used.
+Packages that do not wish to depend on Python are strongly encouraged to verify that the input combinations in the condition table are valid.

 ### Assigning Neural Network Output